DanielFDA/sei-project-3/README.md

 </>
 ```

-And in the end this ended up looking similar to this:
+And in the end this ended up looking similar to this.

 <p align="center" width="100%">
     <img width="95%" src="client/src/assets/show-page.png">